manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Safe_Links.md

 # Module 2 - Lab 2 - Exercise 2 - Implement a Safe Links Policy

-In this first phase of your pilot project for Adatum, you want to create a Safe Links policy and then validate the policy to ensure that it works properly.
+Now that you have created a Safe Attachments policy for Adatum, you want to create a Safe Links policy and then validate the policy to ensure that it works properly.

 ### Task 1 – Create a Safe Links Policy